. : : June 7th, 2009 : : .

 While the night may have ended earlier than expected, I can’t imagine there was a word of complaint on the lips of tongues or any fan, new or old, who left the ElMo that night — unless it was that the band order was unfortunately incongruous, again.

-The recording turned out great, and can be counted amongst the best of my MiniDisc tapes.
+The recording turned out great, and can be counted among the best of my MiniDisc tapes.
 There’s probably a couple of the usual suspect bleeps, bloops and drop-outs somewhere in here, but what the hey?! — download this show, love it, and make sure that come hell or high water, you make it to see So Many Dynamos when they play in your town.

 01. In Every Direction